 “The study of religion rests on the basic distinction between studying about religion as a field of inquiry and being a religious practitioner.”

 This is a legal distinction made from the U.S. Supreme Court case Abington vs. Schempp (1963).

 There is a similar philosophical distinction between a cult and a religion.
-A cult is simply a small unpopular religion.
-And, religion is a popular cult.
+A cult is an unpopular religion, and a religion is a popular cult.
 Or as Joseph Campbell stated, “One man’s myth is another man’s religion.”

 Tradition isn’t without purpose.
 The function of myth is to show how to forge a pathway beyond religion.
-The imagery of grand stories are excellent mnemonic devices to help us remember key points.
-Myths preserve essential spiritual lessons.
+The imagery of grand stories that are excellent mnemonic devices because myths help us remember key points and lessons within the story.

 The hero’s journey always begins with the call.
 One way or another, a guide must come to say, ‘Look, you’re in Sleepy Land.
 Wake.
 Come on a trip.
 There is a whole aspect of your consciousness, your being, that’s not been touched.
 So you’re at home here?
 Well, there’s not enough of you there.’
 And so it starts. ― Joseph Campbell